 Take two and pass

-The North Face is a legacy outdoor-wear brand, and its puffer jackets are rugged enough for mountaineering but cool enough to wear out to the bar after you summit.
+The North Face is a legacy outdoor brand, and its puffer jackets are rugged enough for mountaineering but cool enough to wear out to the bar after you summit.
 (What’s the point in hiking if you don’t have victory beers afterwards?)
-The Hyalite Down jacket features side zipper pockets and a daily-wear, city-friendly silhouette—despite boasting 550-fill goose down insulation.
-That said, no list of puffers would be complete without acknowledging the OG appeal (for both men and women) of the 1996 Retro Nuptse Jacket sports a funnel neck and an oversized logo on the front and back.
+The Hydrenalite Down jacket features side zipper pockets and a daily-wear, city-friendly silhouette—despite boasting 550-fill goose down insulation.
+That said, no list of puffers would be complete without acknowledging the OG appeal (for both men and women) of the 1996 Retro Nuptse Jacket, which sports a funnel neck and an oversized logo on the front and back.

 The working man’s puffer

 Contrary to popular belief, Carhartt is not only for sk8r dudes to spill Tecate on while asking you if they can have the last cigarette in your pack.
 The brand only puts out legit, high-quality products, and Carhartt is also notorious for being a family-owned, pro-worker company, so you can feel a little better when you spend your entire paycheck on workwear from the comfort of your office chair.
 That’s money well spent too; this puffer lands in Carhartt’s “Extreme Warmth” category, which the brand defines as “Engineered For Extreme Warmth in the Coldest Conditions On Earth.”
 Given how serious Carhartt is about hard-wearing its gear is, that’s saying something.
 With a DWR (aka: water-resistant) coating and wind-blocking details like elastic storm cuffs, an adjustable hood and sherpa-lined upper body, this jacket is built for whatever winter’s chill might have in store.
 Don’t sleep on the double snap-button chest pockets either; a dual-entry design on the left chest pocket means extra storage potential without adding more bulk (which, you know, matters when you’re wearing a big puffy jacket).

 You like a girthy puff